Last updated Feb 27 2020

 Back in 2014, Hotjar was almost Growly

-One thing you may want to remember is that, if your first brand name doesn’t work, you will have time to revisit it after you have an established product/market fit and a more long-term vision.
+One thing you may want to remember is that, if your first brand name doesn’t work, you will have time to revisit it (you can even use a brand name generator tool to get extra ideas) after you have an established product/market fit and a more long-term vision.

 Case study: Enhancv

 Our startup Enhancv has product-market fit and is currently profitable, yet the name has become too restrictive: being solely focused on CVs, it doesn’t reflect the ‘beyond-the-CV’ aspects of the product; it also doesn’t sound right for the US market, where they use ‘resumes’ instead.
 So it worked for us at the beginning, but because it no longer reflects our current product and our long-term vision, we are in the process of renaming and rebranding the company.

 When marketing your SaaS, you must be able to capture people’s attention in a few seconds and get them interested and wanting to know more.
 Branding that resonates with your customers’ needs, aspirations, and emotions helps you create a connection with them and build loyalty over time.

 You’re probably used to seeing positive, benefit-oriented imagery and copy that highlight the pleasure to be gained from a product, but don’t be afraid to try a different approach to see what works best for you.
 In 2016, Basecamp tripled their prices and changed their visuals to a cartoon of a customer with her hair on fire being chased by emails and notifications.
 It’s not your standard happy and reassuring messaging, so why did it work?